subinmt/spinnaker/README.md

 # Spinnaker for AWS EKS

 ## Setup
 You can use this module like below.
 This shows how to create the resources for spinnaker.
-This module will create vpc, subnets, iam policies and kubernetes cluster.
+This module will create IAM policies and kubernetes cluster.

-Run terraform, you can use the `-var-file` option for customized paramters when you run the terraform plan/apply command.:
+Run terraform, you can use the `--var-file` option for customized paramters when you run the terraform plan/apply command.:
 ```
 terraform init
-terraform plan -var-file tc1.tfvars
+terraform plan
-terraform apply -var-file tc1.tfvars
+terraform apply
 ```
 After then you will see so many resources like EKS, IAM and others on AWS.